Combos Browse all Suggest

-You may return an Island you control to its owner's hand rather than pay Daze's mana cost.
+You may return an Island you control to its owner's hand rather than pay this spell's mana cost.

 Counter target spell unless its controller pays .

 8 months ago

 Hmmmmm I understand your concern.
 As it turns out Legacy is actually slower than Modern (despite the turn1 combos) and it isn't a format where Birds is too popular.
 Looking at it now I do feel more interaction could be put in place (although I'm not very sure how), but Bone Shard in a format with Daze and Force of Will would hurt like hell.

 But you are right about the Modern thing tho.
 Modern demands a ton of early-game interaction.

 But that is thinking of using this in a very competitive game, which I'm not sure it is meant to xD

 11 months ago

 I don't think Pact is played enough to be in the running.